-This is a complete tear of the ligament.
+Grade 3 lateral ligament sprain is a complete tear of the ligament.
 Pain can vary and may be actually less than a grade 2 sprain.
 When stressing the knee there is significant joint laxity.
 The athlete may complain of having a very unstable knee.

-The LCL is most commonly injured in sports by a direct impact to the inner surface of the knee joint, such as by a rugby or a football tackle.
-Injuries of this type are less common than those affecting the medial collateral ligament (MCL) which commonly occur as a result of trauma to the outer surface of the knee.
+The ligament is most commonly injured in sports by a direct impact to the inner surface of the knee joint, such as by a rugby or a football tackle.
+A lateral ligament sprain is less common than those affecting the medial collateral ligament which commonly occur as a result of trauma to the outside of the knee.

 The initial aim of a health professional will be to assess the extent of the damage.
 This can be carried out by applying a force to the inner surface of the knee joint and comparing its laxity to the unaffected knee (varus knee test).
 In more serious cases an MRI scan and / or X-Ray may be necessary.
 Depending on the severity of the injury a number of treatment options are presented to the clinician.

-In grade 3 sprains (ruptures), particularly when other structures such as the ACL or PCL are damaged, surgery may be needed to prevent future instability.
-This may involve suturing (stitching) the torn ends of the LCL or reconstructing the ligament with a part of a tendon e.g. hamstrings tendon.
+In grade 3 sprains, particularly when other structures such as the ACL or PCL are damaged, surgery may be needed to prevent future instability.
+This may involve suturing or stitching the torn ends of the LCL or reconstructing the ligament with a part of a tendon e.g. hamstrings tendon.